masterminds-kenya/social_network/checklist.md

 - [ ] User creation: Manage if influencer has many IG accounts.
 - [s] Can have Brand give permission for the FB App
 - [x] Admin can input information for a brand
-- [ ] API call and store basic metrics for media Posts
+- [x] API call and store basic metrics for media Posts
-- [ ] API call and store post insight metrics for Photo/Video
+- [x] API call and store post insight metrics for Photo/Video
 - [ ] API call and store post insight metrics for Albums
 - [ ] API call and store post insight metrics for Stories
 - [s] WebHook to get Stories data at completion.
+- [ ] Add a logical catch for existing users to re-route to data update
+- [x] Refactor User data collection functions to work on create and update
+- [x] Can issue new API requests for recent data for existing Influencer Users
-- [ ] Admin/Marketing can connect Influencer to Brands through Campaign
+- [x] Admin/Marketing can connect Influencer to Brands through Campaign
-- [ ] Create Brand and Campaign View
+- [x] Create Brand and Campaign View
-  - [ ] Create Brand
+  - [x] Create Brand
-  - [ ] Create Campaign
+  - [x] Create Campaign
-  - [ ] Assign Users to Campaign
+  - [x] Assign Users to Campaign
-- [ ] Manage Campaign View
+- [ ] Campaign Detail & Manage View
   - [ ] List all Influencers in this campaign
   - [ ] For each Influencer, list media to process.
     - [ ] maintain a cue of unprocessed posts.